Hydrogen Fueling Stations

 Infrastructure Development

-As of 2023, there are 59 open retail hydrogen stations in the United States.
-Additionally, there are at least 50 stations in various stages of planning or construction.
-Most of the existing and planned stations are in California, with one in Hawaii and 5 planned for the northeastern states.
+As of 2024, there are 54 open retail hydrogen stations in the United States.
+Additionally, there are over 20 stations in various stages of planning or construction.
+Most of the existing and planned stations are in California and one in Hawaii.
 As the market expands, hydrogen fueling stations will be matched with vehicle rollout as both grow together.
 Customers are expected to have similar experiences at hydrogen fueling stations as at gasoline stations, with most hydrogen dispensers being added at existing gasoline stations.

 The Alternative Fueling Station Locator allows users to search for public and private hydrogen fueling stations.
 Suggest new hydrogen stations for inclusion in the Station Locator using the Submit New Station form.